 What Do You Put in a Yogurt Parfait?

 The basic architecture of a great parfait goes like this: yogurt, granola, fruit, repeat.
 You can use any flavor of yogurt you like.
 We prefer to use plain yogurt with a touch of maple syrup.
-But if you really feel like you have to use a flavored yogurt, vanilla pairs well with the fruit and granola.
+But if you prefer to use a flavored yogurt, vanilla pairs well with the fruit and granola.

-Choose any granola, but read those labels to find one that won’t load up your kids with added sugars.
+You can use any granola, but read the labels to find one that won’t load up your kids with added sugars.
 We actually like a simpler-flavored granola for this recipe, because the many layered ingredients in the parfait already bring the flavor party.
 (In other words, no need to buy some raspberry-almond-maple-choco-bomb flavor.
 Vanilla or maple does the job here.)

-Our parfait features fresh strawberries, but PLEASE don’t feel limited to this when you’re selecting fruits for your own masterpiece.
+Our parfait features fresh strawberries, blueberries, raspberries and mango, but PLEASE don’t feel limited to this when you’re selecting fruits for your own masterpiece.
 Here’s a list of some of the fruits (fresh or frozen) you can mix and match in your parfait:

 One of the fun things about yogurt parfait is how darn pretty it looks.
 Kids feel so special to have a colorful, layered sweet treat, and they’ll have no idea it took you just five minutes to make.
 (Bask in it, moms and dads.
 You don’t have to say a thing.)

 To create the special visual effect of a parfait, you will, of course, need a clear container.
 But if you don’t have a classic glass ice cream dish like this one, don’t sweat it.
-A sturdy clear drinking glass works nearly as well.
+A a glass jar or sturdy clear drinking glass works just as well.
+In fact, we think they look pretty darn cute in these mason jars!
+We used 8 oz jars, which were the perfect size for kiddos.

 - 1 cup granola

-- Place the yogurt in a small mixing bowl, and add the maple syrup.
-Stir to combine.
+- Add the yogurt and maple syrup to a small mixing bowl; stir to combine.

-- Layer the yogurt, granola, and berries in each dish.
+- Layer the yogurt, granola, and fruit in each serving dish.

 - Serve immediately.